flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added a description and link to documentation to the `devtools_options.yaml` file that is created in a user's project. - [#7052](https://github.com/flutter/devtools/pull/7052)
+* Updated the Simulated DevTools Environment Panel to be collapsible. - [#7062](https://github.com/flutter/devtools/pull/7062)

 ## Full commit history